tusharxoxoxo/fedimint/docs/architecture.md

 For instance, the consensus thread may receive a peg-out proposal, validate the PSBT signature and transaction balances, then sign and submit the transaction to the Bitcoin network.

 ## Modules
-There currently are three `FederationModule` used in `FedimintConsensus` that exist in the [crates](#Crate-organization) previously described:
+There are currently three `FederationModule` used in `FedimintConsensus` that exist in the [crates](#Crate-organization) previously described:
-* [Wallet module](wallet_module.md) - handles bitcoin on-chain `PegInProof` inputs and `PegOut` outputs
+* [Wallet module](wallet_module.md) - handles Bitcoin on-chain `PegInProof` inputs and `PegOut` outputs
 * `Mint` module - verifies `Note` input signatures and issues `BlindNote` outputs of different denominations
 * `LightningModule` - creates `ContractInput` inputs and `ContractOrOfferOutput` outputs representing a payment sent or received by a gateway on behalf of a user

 Any module can contribute inputs and outputs in the same `Transaction`.
-For instance, if users wish to convert on-chain bitcoin to Fedimint notes they can create a transaction with `PegInProof` inputs from `modules/fedimint-wallet`  and `BlindNote` outputs from `modules/fedimint-mint`.
+For instance, if users wish to convert on-chain Bitcoin to Fedimint notes, they can create a transaction with `PegInProof` inputs from `modules/fedimint-wallet`  and `BlindNote` outputs from `modules/fedimint-mint`.

-In the future other modules can be added, for instance to enable smart contracts or even a federated marketplace.
+In the future, other modules can be added, for instance, to enable smart contracts or even a federated marketplace.
 Existing `ConsensusItem` representations are documented in the [database schema](database.md).

 A diagram of the module transaction processing: